Safety and Governance Policy

 1. Our Commitment to Safety

-We meet the DfE Product Safety Expectations through three specific technical layers:
+We meet the Department for Education's Product Safety Expectations through three specific technical layers:

 • Closed AI Environment: We use Vertex AI to ensure that no student or teacher data is ever used to train public AI models.
 Your intellectual property remains yours.

 • Real-Time Data Redaction: All conversations pass through a Google Cloud Sensitive Data Protection (Data Loss Prevention DLP) layer.
-Personal identifiers (names, email addresses, addresses, government issued and personal IDs) are redacted in real-time before logs are stored.
+Personally Identifiable Information (PII) identifiers such as names, email addresses, addresses, government issued IDs, financial and banking details are redacted in real-time before and do not appear in our conversation logs for Sigma.

 We believe AI should assist teachers, not replace them.
 Our governance structure includes: